Scott Linehan: Playing career

 Tom Cable and Mark Schlereth both blocked for Linehan during his college career at Idaho.
 Linehan credits Erickson as the "biggest influence" on his attack-style offensive philosophies.

-Not selected in the 1987 NFL Draft, Linehan signed a rookie free agent contract with the Dallas Cowboys in 1987, but a shoulder injury quickly ended his playing career when he was cut at the start of his rookie training camp.
+Not selected in the 1987 NFL draft, Linehan signed as an undrafted free agent with the Dallas Cowboys on May 6, 1987.
+A shoulder injury quickly ended his playing career, when he was cut at the start of his rookie training camp.

 High school coaching career

 Linehan began his coaching career as a volunteer coach at Sunset High School in Portland in 1987.
 At this time, he also was helping a friend with his business, selling class rings for Jostens.

 College coaching career

 Linehan's college coaching career began in 1989 at his alma mater, the University of Idaho, as wide receivers coach under first-year head coach John L. Smith.
 After two seasons at Idaho, Linehan coached a year at UNLV, and returned for two more seasons at Idaho as offensive coordinator.
 Linehan then spent five years at Washington in Seattle under Jim Lambright and three at Louisville under John L. Smith.

 On February 10, 2020, LSU hired Linehan as passing game coordinator.
 Following the 2020 season, Linehan was let go by LSU.

 In May 2021, the University of Missouri announced that Linehan had official joined the Tigers' staff as offensive analyst.

+In 2024, Linehan was hired as an offensive analyst for Montana.